flashesofbrilliance/jobflow-pwa/docs/README.md

 - Remote OK Product Manager RSS
 - Working Nomads Product RSS
 - NoDesk remote jobs RSS (broad; filtered by title keywords)
+ - Arbeitnow API (product manager; filtered by remote)

 If you want to add more sources (e.g., Himalayas), add their domain to the CSP `connect-src` and include the RSS URL in the discovery list.

+## Security Notes
+- No CDN libraries.
+Bundle charting and other libraries locally to satisfy `script-src 'self'`.

 ## Scoring Configuration (Optional)
 Customize via `window.JobFlowConfig.scoring` before reload: